idowuemmao/idowuemmao/README.md

 - 👋 Hi, I’m Emmanuel Idowu (Emmygreat)
+- 📊I'm a Data Analyst, Business Intelligence Analyst and Power BI Developer
-- 👀 I’m interested in TypeScript, React.Js, Next.Js and Javascript
+- 📈 I’m interested in Microsoft Excel, SQL, Power BI, Tableau
-- 💞️ I’m looking to collaborate on any frontend project
+- 💞️ I’m looking to collaborate on any Data Project
 - 📫 How to reach me idowuemmao@gmail.com

 <!---